-Tips for Teaching English Learners Video Series: Using Visuals in Your ESL Lessons
+Tips for Teaching English Learners Video Series: A Helpful Resource for Using Visuals in Your ESL Lessons

 Whenever possible, visuals should be a part of every lesson for all topics and content areas.
 To find visuals for your lessons, go online to search for images or video clips to support focus words.
 If your students face a word they don’t understand, be sure to stop and discuss it.
 They can draw, describe, and/or create mental pictures from their background knowledge or other experiences that may help them figure out the new word.

 Take the classic I Spy game, for example.
 By giving clues, you can guide your students through the dictionary to find a mystery picture.